How To Write A Book – The Ultimate Guide

 A sensitivity reader is someone who helps you refine characters whose lived experiences are different from your own.
 We often talk about hiring a sensitivity reader when writing a fictional protagonist or world whose culture, religion, sexuality, physical ability, or gender is not the same as ours.

 Bear in mind, sensitivity readers are paid professionals.
-In order to help you write a better book, they often have to revisit and explain painful situations they have experienced personally.
+In order to help you write a better book, they often have to revisit and explain traumas like racism, assault, and homophobia.
 It’s exhausting work that adds immense value to your project.
 Plan on paying for it.

 An editor is a paid professional who knows what it takes to construct a marketable and polished book.
 You might choose to work with a developmental editor, who provides suggestions for improving the structure and content of your book.
 Or you might work with a proofreader, who focuses on grammar and punctuation.